discord-net/Discord.Net/docs/guides/getting_started/intro.md

 Any methods that rely on the client's state should go in an event handler.

-Finally, we will want to block the async main method from returning until after the application is exited.
-To do this, we can await an infinite delay or any other blocking method, such as reading from the console.
+Finally, we will want to block the async main method from returning when running the application.
+To block from returning, we can await an infinite delay or any other blocking method, such as reading from the console.

 The following lines can now be added: